jalasem/Figma-Design-Study-Group/README.md

 - [ ] ⚠️ You miss 3 consecutive days.
 - [ ] ⚠️ You miss 7 days in total

 All we need is discipline and determination, we can achieve mastery.
-With Figma design, you can earn a minimum of 100k naira for a single design and even more.

 ## Perks:
 - [x] We learn by doing